Guide to the New Orleans Art Markets

 When: Thursday – Sunday

 Located on a busy block of Decatur Street not far from the French Market in the French Quarter, SecondLine Arts & Antiques gets a lot of foot traffic in its expansive indoor and outdoor spaces.
-The inside is crammed with both the funky, junkyard-type salvaged pieces of ironwork, signs and windows, and the more serious antiques.
+The inside is crammed with funky, junkyard-type salvaged pieces of ironwork, signs and windows, and the more serious antiques.
 Right outside, the art and flea market is filled with furniture and tons of local art, all priced to move quickly.

 Where: 2841 Magazine Street, Garden District